Lover (Live from Paris)

-Lover (Live from Paris) is the fourth live album by the American singer-songwriter Taylor Swift, consisting of live renditions of songs that she performed at the one-off City of Lover concert in Paris on September 9, 2019.
-The tracks from the album had been released individually to streaming services on May 19, 2020, and they were compiled into Lover (Live from Paris), first released as a Valentine's Day limited-edition vinyl album on February 14, 2023, through Republic Records.
+Lover (Live from Paris) is the fourth live album by the American singer-songwriter Taylor Swift, consisting of live renditions of songs that she performed at her one-off City of Lover concert in Paris, France, on September 9, 2019.
+The tracks had been released individually to streaming services on May 19, 2020, and they were compiled into Lover (Live from Paris), first released as a Valentine's Day limited-edition vinyl album on February 14, 2023, through Republic Records.

 Lover (Live from Paris) debuted on record charts in Australia, the United Kingdom, and the United States, topping the US Billboard Vinyl Albums chart.
 The physical album was reissued on January 7, 2025, and a limited-time download album was released on January 16, 2025.
-The album then topped the UK Albums Chart and peaked at number two on the Irish Albums Chart and the US Billboard 200 chart.
-Lover (Live from Paris) went on to become a collectable among Swift's fans.
+Lover (Live from Paris) then topped the UK Albums Chart and peaked at number two on the Irish Albums Chart and the US Billboard 200 chart.
+The album went on to become a collectable among Swift's fans.

 Background and release

-Swift's seventh studio album, Lover, was released on August 23, 2019, via Republic Records.
-To celebrate the album's release, she held the one-off concert City of Lover at the Olympia theater in Paris, France, on September 9, 2019.
+Taylor Swift's seventh studio album, Lover, was released on August 23, 2019, through Republic Records.
+To celebrate its release, she held the one-off concert City of Lover at the Olympia theater in Paris, France, on September 9, 2019.
 It would become Swift's only concert to support Lover.

 On May 17, 2020, the concert was aired as a one-hour special, titled Taylor Swift: City of Lover, on ABC, and was later made available for on-demand streaming on Hulu and Disney+.
-The TV special featured eight songs from Lover and each of them was released on digital music and streaming platforms, except "The Man", which had been previously available for streaming since February 18, 2020.
+The TV special featured eight songs from Lover and each of them was released on digital music platforms, except "The Man", which had been previously available for streaming since February 18, 2020.

-On February 13, 2023, Lover (Live from Paris) was announced by Swift's official fan account as a limited-edition vinyl album for release on Valentine's Day via Republic Records.
-Each package contains two heart-shaped LPs—one pink and the other blue—and was made available for purchase on Swift's online store exclusively.
-Billboard reported that a total of 13,000 copies of the album were available for purchase in the US.
+On February 13, 2023, Swift announced a limited-edition set of two vinyl records for Lover (Live from Paris), released on Valentine's Day.
+Each package contained two heart-shaped vinyls—one pink and the other blue—and was made available for purchase on Swift's online store exclusively.
+Billboard reported that a total of 13,000 copies of the album were available for purchase in the United States.

-The album was reissued on January 7, 2025, on Swift's online store as a 72-hour limited edition.
-The re-release also contained two heart-shaped vinyl LPs, which were pink-colored with yellow marbling on one and blue on the other.
-It sold out within a few hours of release.
+The album was reissued on January 7, 2025, on Swift's online store as a 72-hour limited edition, containing new pressings of the two heart-shaped vinyls.
+The re-release sold out in less than an hour.
 On January 16, 2025, the standard edition and three deluxe editions of the album were made available for digital download through Swift's online store for six hours.
-The three deluxe editions contained one live bonus track of a song from Lover performed during the Eras Tour (2023–2024): "False God", "I Think He Knows", or "Paper Rings".
+The three deluxe editions each contained one live bonus track of a song from Lover performed during the Eras Tour (2023–2024): "False God", "I Think He Knows", or "Paper Rings".